spanner/coca/README.md

 # Coca

 Coca stands for **Chain of Command Authentication**.
-It's a lightweight authentication-delegation scheme that makes SSO trivially easy to add to a devise-based rails app.
+We thought about just calling it 'delegated devise'.
+It's a lightweight authentication-delegation scheme that makes SSO very easy to add to a devise-based rails app.
 It works through an ordinary JSON API so you can pass any user data you like down the chain after authentication succeeds.

 Coca is highly configurable but the defaults are simple and secure.
 It is designed to be part of a service-based architecture, where it will bind together a set of applications around a shared authentication service.